How to Automate Customer Support in 2024: A Practical Guide

 - Well-Organized Structure: Use clear categories and subcategories to make it easy for users to browse and find relevant information.

-- Search Functionality: A robust search engine is essential for allowing users to quickly find answers to their specific questions.
+- Search Functionality: A search engine is essential for allowing users to quickly find answers to their specific questions.

 - Comprehensive Articles: Provide detailed, step-by-step instructions with screenshots and videos.